 Do you want to learn how to weave shapes?
 Knowing how to weave simple shapes like squares, triangles, and circles will help you break down more complex shapes and make weaving imagery a breeze.
 Learn these and much more in the second e-book of the Learn to Weave series!
 Click Below!

 What type of loom should I choose for tapestry?

 As mentioned above, a lot of tapestry weavers weave on upright looms – also called high warp looms.
 They are called high warp not because of their high tension, but because their warp is vertical to the floor.
 That being said, you can weave tapestry on any loom that allows you to have high warp tension.
 The higher the tension, the easier it is for the weft to flow over the warp and compress.

-Most often my simple frame loom or my Harrisville floor loom ( a jack loom!)
 I know, I know.
-I just said that jack looms don’t usually make the best tapestry looms.
-Well, that’s true, but the Harrisville does a decent job and sometimes you work with what you have!
+I just said that jack looms do not usually make the best tapestry looms.
+Well, that is true, but the Harrisville does a decent job and sometimes you work with what you have!
 If you are looking for something portable then there are a lot of other great frame loom options that you can use as well!

 If you’re interested in learning how to weave tapestry then you can check out my classes page for my current online tapestry classes that you can take from ANYWHERE!
 You will learn how to weave many different techniques including building shapes, color blending, eccentric weft, creating imagery, textures, and more!

 Women’s Work: The First 20,000 Years by Elizabeth Wayland Parker

 ⇣ Love It?
 Share It! ⇣